7 Key Metrics to Benchmark Your Content Performance in 2025

 TikTok 50–150 likes 2–10 shares 3–12 comments

-Operationalizing these metrics requires two practices.
+To make these metrics work, focus on two key practices.
 First, normalize metrics to the same denominator (per 1k impressions/followers) to compare across platforms.
 Second, pair quantitative signals with qualitative review: review the top comments to surface topical language and objections.
-For editorial planning, prioritize metrics by business outcome: use shares and time on page for reach and retention goals, and comments for product discovery or community building.

 Pairing consistent measurement with automated dashboards — or leveraging an AI content pipeline to forecast engagement — shortens the feedback loop and lets teams iterate faster.
 Predict your content performance with tools that combine historical engagement and topic signals to prioritize content with the highest ROI.
 Understanding these engagement patterns helps teams refine content choices while keeping workflow efficient and focused on impact.